How the Analysis Works

 The pipeline

-- You paste.
+1. You paste.
 The transcript stays in your browser until you click submit.

-- Crisis pre-pass (browser, instant, deterministic).
+2. Crisis pre-pass (browser, instant, deterministic).
 Plain regex on user-side text looks for explicit and "soft" crisis-language signals.
 If anything fires, the page surfaces 988 / Crisis Text Line / IASP resources before the analysis even runs.
 This is independent of any AI; it works even if our analysis service is down.

-- Parse turns.
+3. Parse turns.
 JavaScript splits the transcript into structured turns (you / AI), recognizing common platform export formats (ChatGPT, Claude, Gemini, Grok, Character.AI, Replika) and falling back to alternation when there are no labels.

-- Send to Claude (Anthropic).
+4. Send to Claude (Anthropic).
 The parsed transcript goes to Claude Haiku 4.5 with a system prompt that contains a published research codebook (see below).
 Anthropic does not train on the data and retains it for up to 30 days for abuse detection.
 We store nothing about the request body.

-- Render findings inline.
+5. Render findings inline.
 Each finding cites a specific message, names the pattern, gives the model's reasoning, and reports a confidence level calibrated to inter-annotator agreement from the source paper.
 Repeated patterns are collapsed by default; you can switch sort modes.

-The patterns we apply are quoted (with minor formatting cleanup and some out-of-conversation exclusion clauses trimmed for brevity) from the codebook in Appendix B.1 of Moore et al. 2026, Characterizing Delusional Spirals through Human-LLM Chat Logs (to appear at ACM FAccT 2026, Stanford).
+Quoted (with minor formatting cleanup and some out-of-conversation exclusion clauses trimmed for brevity) from the codebook in Appendix B.1 of Moore et al. 2026, Characterizing Delusional Spirals through Human-LLM Chat Logs (to appear at ACM FAccT 2026, Stanford).
 The paper analyzes 391,562 messages from 19 users who reported psychological harm from chatbot use and validates each code against three human annotators.
-The full original codebook is in the linked paper; our exact system prompt is published at docs/system-prompt.md.
-The codebook is licensed CC-BY-SA 4.0 and we use it with attribution.
+Licensed CC-BY-SA 4.0; used with attribution.
+The 28 codes are organized into five categories:

 Sycophancy (6 codes, chatbot-side)